Two Rivers, Wisconsin

 Two Rivers is a city in Manitowoc County, Wisconsin, United States.
-The population was 11,712 at the 2010 census.
-It is the birthplace of the ice cream sundae (though other cities, such as Ithaca, New York, make the same claim).
+The population was 11,271 at the 2020 census.
+It claims to be the birthplace of the ice cream sundae (though other cities, such as Ithaca, New York, make the same claim).
 The city's advertising slogan is "Catch our friendly waves" as it is located along Lake Michigan.

 History

 A post office called Two Rivers has been in operation since 1848.
 The city was named from its location at the confluence of the Mishicot and Neshota rivers, now known as the East Twin and West Twin Rivers, respectively.

 Geography

 Two Rivers derives its name from the East Twin River and the West Twin River which meet in the city less than a mile from their outflows at Lake Michigan.
 Two Rivers is located at 44°9′17″N 87°34′35″W (44.154928, −87.57642).

 According to the United States Census Bureau, the city has a total area of 6.49 sqmi, of which, 6.09 sqmi is land and 0.40 sqmi is water.